Summary

 - •Visual organizational charts show backers your current team and future hires in one clear picture

-- •backers look for clear lines, real growth phases, and advisory board members in org charts
+- •backers look for clear hierarchy, realistic growth phases, and advisory board members in org charts

 - •Microsoft Office and online tools make it easy to create expert org charts without design skills